MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-all-company-Yammer-community.md

 After this change, these features will be available to network admins:

 - You will be able to edit the name, description, avatar, and cover photo for All Company.
+  >[!NOTE]
+    > Previously the All Company name locale would change based on the user’s locale, but now that you can fully customize the name, the default All Company name will be set in the network’s locale.
 - Pinned resources actions (add, delete, reposition) will be restricted to network admins.
+- You can now [restrict posts to All Company](https://support.office.com/article/3219d2ae-db15-4c9f-9dd2-28559ae39a97.) if you want to better control the types of conversations that take place in the All Company feed.
+When this setting is enabled, only admins can post in All Company but employees can reply to a conversation starter or react to it.
 - Previous All Company Resources will be moved to Pinned resources.
 - Searching for the All Company community name (even if it has been renamed) will be possible.
 - Community insights will be the insights for just the All Company community.
 Previously the insights found under the All Company page were for the entire network and not specific to the community.